-On December 1, 2006, ETP announced that it had completed its acquisition of Transwestern.
-The acquisition was completed through a series of transactions, beginning on November 1, 2006, when ETP acquired all of the outstanding Class B membership interests in CCE Holdings, LLC ("CCEH") from GE Energy Financial Services and certain other investors.
-On December 1, 2006, CCEH redeemed ETP's 50% ownership in CCEH in exchange for 100% ownership of Transwestern.
-The series of transactions related to this acquisition was valued at \$1.465 billion.
-ETP funded a portion of the Transwestern acquisition through its issuance to ETE, on November 1, 2006, of 26,086,957 Class G Units, representing limited partner interests, in exchange for a cash contribution of \$1.2 billion.
+On December 1, 2006, Energy Transfer Partners, L.P. (the "Partnership") issued a press release announcing that it had completed its acquisition of Transwestern.
+The acquisition was completed through a series of transactions, beginning on November 1, 2006, when the Partnership acquired all of the outstanding Class B membership interests (representing a 50% ownership interest) of CCE Holdings, LLC ("CCEH") from GE Financial Services and certain other investors.
+On December 1, 2006, CCEH redeemed the Partnership's 50% ownership interest in CCEH in exchange for 100% ownership of Transwestern.
+The series of transactions were valued at a total of \$1.465 billion.
+The Partnership funded a portion of the Transwestern acquisition through its issuance to Energy Transfer Equity, L.P., on November 1, 2006 of 26,086,957 Class G Units, representing limited partner interests, in exchange for a cash contribution of \$1.2 billion.

 Transwestern's primary asset is the Transwestern Pipeline, a 2,500 mile interstate natural gas pipeline system connecting supply areas in the San Juan Basin in southern Colorado and northern New Mexico, the Anadarko Basin in the Mid-continent and the Permian Basin in west Texas to markets in the Midwest, Texas, Arizona, New Mexico and California.
-The Transwestern Pipeline interconnects with ETP's existing intrastate pipelines in west Texas and to other interstate and intrastate pipelines located in west Texas.
+The Transwestern Pipeline interconnects with the Partnership's existing intrastate pipelines in west Texas and to other interstate and intrastate pipelines located in west Texas.

-Item 9.01.
-Financial Statement and Exhibits.
+Item 9.01 Financial Statements and Exhibits